donkirkby/live-py-plugin/docs/index.md

 title: Live Coding in Python
 subtitle: Plug ins for PyCharm, Emacs, Sublime Text, or even a browser
 ---
-To see how to use it, watch the [demo video][video] or read the [getting started page][starting].
+To see how to use one of the Live Coding in Python plugins, watch the [demo video][video] or read the getting started pages for [PyCharm], [Emacs], or [Sublime Text].
 Want to try it without installing anything?
 Try the [browser version].
-This project includes the [Space Tracer] that trades time for space when you debug, and the Space Tracer can also be installed as a command-line tool.
+You can also try [Space Tracer], the command-line tool that trades time for space when you debug.
 You might also find some useful examples in the [tools folder][tools].
 To learn more, read about [how it works][how].

 ![Screenshot of a star diagram][screenshot]